Bruce1508/Bruce1508/README.md

 ---

-### ⚡ A little story
-Once, I spent an entire night debugging a legacy system that refused to cooperate.
-No fancy tools, no stack traces — just `console.log` and sheer stubbornness.
-When it finally worked, it wasn’t just a fix — it was proof that patience *and caffeine* can solve almost anything.

----

 *Thanks for stopping by.
 I’m Bruce — just another builder trying to make the web a little better, one commit at a time.*